AcubeSAT/obsidian/docs/Wikis/Mission Control Software.md

 As far as Telemetry is concerned the Packets and Parameters sections provide useful information regarding the incoming packets.

-- **Packets**
+##### Packets
 In this section all TM packets can be visualized once received via the DataLinks.
 They are classified based on their reception time.

   ![Packets](packets.png)

-- **Parameters**
+##### Parameters
 Contains a list of all parameters defined in the YAMCS project.
 The values of parameters get updated based on received TMs.
 The parameters are grouped into five sub-folders:

-    - **AcubeSAT**: All OBC and ADCS parameters that will be used during the

-Environmental Testing are stored in this sub-folder.
+- **AcubeSAT**: All OBC and ADCS parameters that will be used during the Environmental Testing are stored in this sub-folder.
 Their values get updated with reception of value-reporting TMs such as:
+	- TM\[3,10\]: Housekeeping Parameter Report
-_ TM[3,10]: Housekeeping Parameter Report
+	- TM\[3,25\]: Housekeeping Parameter Report
-_ TM[3,25]: Housekeeping Parameter Report \* TM[20,2]: Parameter Value Report
+	- TM\[20,2\]: Parameter Value Report

-An overview of all Campaign parameters and their IDs is shown in Table II
+An overview of all Campaign parameters and their IDs is shown is shown in the following Tables.

-and Table III.

 ADCS Parametrs:
   Parameter ID | Description
   --- | ---
   1013 | Magnetometer Raw Values x